 We can’t live without our email.
-And to think a mere 23 years ago when I was all excited about CompuServe and opened my little Internet Studio on the IL/WI border, everyone thought I was nuts!
+And to think, a mere 29 years ago, when I was excited about CompuServe and opened my little Internet Studio on the IL/WI border, everyone thought I was nuts!

 We want it now!

-Fast forward and we want everything now!
-Email should be in the inbox of the recipient within moments after we click the Send button.
-In most cases it is.
-And they should respond the moment they are notified a new message arrives.
+Fast forward, and we want everything now!
+Email should be in the recipient’s inbox instantly after we click the Send button.
+In most cases, it pretty much is.
+They should respond the moment they are notified a new message has arrived.
 Now!
 Not later, not in an hour, NOW!

-Sometimes it does take a bit longer.
-But to think the other side should stop the presses and any other responsibilities they may have and answer our emails it a bit over the top.
+Sometimes, it does take a bit longer.
+But to think the other side should stop the presses and any other responsibilities they may have and answer our emails is a bit over the top.

 Our expectations have become unrealistic.